 James A. Bristol, Ph.D.
 Dr. Bristol has served as a member of the Board of Directors of Deciphera Pharmaceuticals since August 2007.
 Dr. Bristol worked for 32 years in drug discovery, research and preclinical development at Schering-Plough Corporation, Parke-Davis, and Pfizer Inc. ("Pfizer"), serving in various senior research and development roles.
 From 2003 until his retirement in 2007, Dr. Bristol served as Senior Vice President of Worldwide Drug Discovery Research at Pfizer Global Research & Development, where he oversaw 3,000 scientists at seven Pfizer sites as they produced an industry leading number of drug development candidates in 11 therapeutic areas.
 In 2009, Dr. Bristol joined Frazier Healthcare Partners as a Senior Advisor.
-Since 2018, he has served as a member of the board of directors of Erasca, Inc., a publicly traded biotechnology company.
-Dr. Bristol also served on the board of directors of Ignyta from 2014 until its acquisition by Roche in 2018, and has served on the board of directors of Ignyta from 2014 until its acquisition by Roche in 2018.
-Dr. Bristol is the author of over 100 publications, abstracts and patents, and he conducted postdoctoral research at the University of Michigan (NIH Postdoctoral Fellow) and at The Squibb Institute for Medical Research.
+He has served as a member of the board of directors of Erasca, Inc., a publicly traded biotechnology company, since 2018, and Eterna Therapeutics Inc., a publicly traded life science company, since 2023.
+Dr. Bristol also served on the board of directors of Ignyta from 2014 until its acquisition by Roche in 2018, and has served on the board of directors of SUDO Biosciences, Inc. since June 2021 and Cadent Therapeutics, Inc. since 2011.
+Dr. Bristol is the author of over 100 publications, abstracts and patents, and he conducted postdoctoral research at the University of Michigan (NIH Postdoctoral Fellow) and at The Squibb

+Institute for Medical Research.
 Dr. Bristol holds a Ph.D. in organic chemistry from the University of New Hampshire and a B.S. in Chemistry from Bates College.
 We believe that Dr. Bristol is qualified to serve on our Board of Directors based on his experience in the biopharmaceutical industry, including in management and as a director, as well as his expertise in drug discovery and development.